How it works

 - Generates a solution - Creates a targeted fix addressing the specific issue

-- Preserves review flow - Allows you to review the fix separately before merging into your main PR
+- Preserves review flow - Lets you review the changes before merging into your main PR

-Fix PRs target the branch of your original PR, not the main branch.
-This lets you review and test
+targets the branch of your original PR, not the main branch.
+If cubic pushes commits directly, the

 Triggering fixes